 Linseed oil is a popular choice for use in wood.
 It’s a drying oil that creates a food-safe, plastic-like coating on the cutting board to preserve and make it easier to clean.
 Use food-grade, unboiled Linseed oil on your chopping board for best results.

 Raw linseed oil is a food-safe product of flax seeds.
 On the other hand, Boiled linseed oil includes compounds that make it unfit for use with food.
-The oil generates a dull shiny surface with just a few applications, but it is not very durable or weather resistant.
+The oil generates a dull shiny surface with just a few applications, but it is not durable or weather resistant.

 Is boiled linseed oil safe for cutting boards?